theboulder6/Census-data-practice/README.md

 # Census data project
 # This repository will deal with python and pandas practice using a census dataset as practice
-# I aim to cover quick data cleaning protocols, subsetting, grouping, and summary stastictics here among other tasks to be added as I progress
+# I aim to cover data cleaning protocols and analysis while employing subsetting, grouping, pivot tables and plotting among other skills